We are planning an amazing summer of camp ministry at John Knox Ranch

 - The safety guidelines call for camps to segment campers into small groups that do their activities together as a group throughout the session.
 JKR has been using this family unit structure as the foundation of our camping program since 1963!

-- The CDC makes it clear that outdoor activities are much less risky than indoor activities.
+- The CDC makes it clear that outdoor activities are much less risky than indoor activities, and that children between the ages of 8 and 17 are in a very low risk group.
 We have the best outdoor space of any camp anywhere and our campers love being outside!

 If at any point you feel this is not the right summer for your camper or you feel you are unable to fulfill the family portion outlined in this safety plan, you can: